Youssef Benali

-Youssef Benali (born 4 February 1995) is a French footballer of Moroccan descent who plays for Moroccan club IR Tanger as a winger.
+Youssef Benali (born 4 February 1995) is a French footballer who plays as a winger.

 Club career

 Benali began his career at the Toulouse FC youth academy, where he most commonly played as an attacking midfielder.
 He made his Ligue 1 debut on 23 November 2014 against Montpellier HSC, replacing Étienne Didot after 81 minutes in a 2-0 away defeat.
 During his time at Toulouse, Benali appeared in four Ligue 1 matches and a single match in the Coupe de la Ligue.
-After falling out of contract with Toulouse, he moved to Moroccan club Chabab Rif Al Hoceima on 29 August 2016 with a two year deal.
+After falling out of contract with Toulouse, he moved to Moroccan club Chabab Rif Al Hoceima on 29 August 2016 with a two-year deal.

 During the summer 2018, he moved to Concarneau.

 International career

 Benali made five appearances for the France national U-16 team and one appearance for the France national U-18 team.

+Personal life

+Benali holds both French and Moroccan nationalities.